Ionian Sea, Greece

 Tip: the port of Patras is connected to the Italian port of Bari, meaning that you can travel to Bari from Kefalonia with a layover and ferry change in Patras.

 Island hopping from Kefalonia

 Kefalonia is a great destination for island hopping in the Ionian Sea.
 There are direct ferry crossings from Kefalonia to the ports of:

 Discover more ferry routes and schedules on Ferryhopper’s Map of ferries and easily plan the perfect island-hopping trip!

 Swimming in the crystal-clear waters of Kefalonia

 Kefalonia ferry: schedules and tickets

-- Patras - Kefalonia: Ferries from Patras to Kefalonia arrive at the port of Sami and the service is normally daily during the summer.
+- Patras - Kefalonia: ferries from Patras to Kefalonia arrive at the port of Sami and the route is usually active every day in the summer.
 It takes 3.5 hours to reach Kefalonia from the port of Patras.

 - Bari - Kefalonia: the Bari - Kefalonia ferry route is indirect and includes a layover in Patras.
 You can catch a ferry throughout the year.

 Where to book ferry tickets to Kefalonia online